Skip to main content

 How it works

 Export.
-Photos come from Apple Photos via osxphotos, queried by subject tag.
-Each image is resized to 512px; videos get a single keyframe extracted at the midpoint with ffmpeg.
-Duplicates from the shared album are deduplicated by UUID and by filename+date proximity.
+Photos come from Apple Photos via osxphotos, queried by subject tag and shared album.
+Each image is resized to 512px; videos get a single keyframe at the midpoint via ffmpeg.
+Burst shots and near-duplicates are removed automatically.

 Embed.
 Three separate feature vectors are computed per image.
-DINOv2 (ViT-S/14) produces a 384-dimensional vector capturing texture, composition, and spatial structure — this drives the main scatter.
-CLIP (ViT-B/32) adds a semantically richer embedding that powers a second view.
-An HSV colour histogram (32 bins across hue, saturation, value) captures mood and lighting for a third.
-Burst shots with cosine similarity above 0.98 are removed before any reduction.
+DINOv2 (ViT-S/14) captures texture, composition, and spatial structure — the “Visual” view.
+CLIP (ViT-B/32) captures semantic meaning — the “Scene” view.
+An HSV colour histogram (32 bins) captures lighting and palette — the “Mood” view.

 Reduce.
-The 384-dimensional embeddings are projected to 2D with UMAP (n_neighbors=15, min_dist=0.1, metric='cosine').
-Position in the scatter encodes genuine visual similarity, not time.
+Each embedding is projected to 2D with UMAP, preserving local neighbourhood relationships.
+Position in the scatter encodes genuine similarity, not time.

 View the interactive →